 Planning Policy Wales sets out the land use planning policies of the Welsh Government.
-Within the document it sets out to define "Placemaking" as a holistic approach to the planning and design of development and spaces, focused on positive outcomes, which draws upon an area's potential to create high quality development and public spaces that promote people's prosperity, health, happiness, and well- being in the widest sense.
+Within the document it sets out to define "Placemaking" as a holistic approach to the planning and design of development and spaces, focused on positive outcomes, which draws upon an area's potential to create high quality development and public spaces that promote people's prosperity, health, happiness, and wellbeing in the widest sense.

 In the context of this Place Plan PPW see placemaking as considering the context, function and relationships between a development site and its wider surroundings.
 This will be true for major developments creating new places as well as small developments created within a wider place.
 The policy document also sees it not as an additional cost to a development, but will require smart, multi-dimensional and innovative thinking to implement and should be considered at the earliest possible stage.
-Placemaking adds social, economic, environmental and cultural value to development proposals resulting in benefits which go beyond a physical development boundary and embed wider resilience into planning decisions.
-Some of the key themes for placemaking to contribute to include:
+Placemaking adds social, economic, environmental and cultural value to development proposals resulting in benefits which go beyond a physical development boundary and contribute to include:

 - Strategic & Spatial Choices

 - Active & Social Places

-- Productive & Enterprising Places
+- •

 - Distinctive & Natural Places